 Simulate mode gives you a chance to practice using the computer in the dry before taking it under water.
-A long push The to the DIVE display and a depth of around 10m will be displayed.
+Select simulate to show the DIVE display and a depth which is predefined when you enter Dive Plan mode.
 Short pushes of the left and right switches will increment or decrement the depth.
-To exit a simulated dive do a long hold of both switches or ascend to zero depth.
+To exit a simulated dive, do a long hold of both switches or ascend to zero depth.